Kappa Cygnid Meteor Shower 2026: Don’t Miss Shooting Stars on August 17

 - Best visible from: Northern Hemisphere

-- Description: The Kappa Cygnids (κ-Cygnids) are a small meteor shower with low rates, but slow, sometimes bright meteors.
+The Kappa Cygnids (κ-Cygnids) are a low-rate meteor shower known for slow, occasionally bright meteors.
 Their radiant region is complex, spreading into Draco and Lyra, so meteors may appear from a broader patch of sky than a single point.

 In 2026, viewing conditions for the Kappa Cygnids will be favorable.
 The shower will peak under a waxing crescent Moon, which will set early in the evening, leaving the rest of the night dark for relaxed, uninterrupted meteor watching.

 The radiant of the Kappa Cygnids (a point from which meteors appear to fly out) is located near the star Kappa Cygni in the constellation Cygnus.
-The radiant is well-positioned in the Northern Hemisphere — it remains above the horizon all night, giving stargazers plenty of time to catch shooting stars.
-In the Southern Hemisphere, however, the radiant stays low in the sky or may not rise at all, reducing the chances of seeing the meteors from southern locations.
+The radiant is well-positioned in the Northern Hemisphere — at latitudes north of about 35°N, the radiant is circumpolar and remains above the horizon all night.
+At lower northern latitudes, it is still well placed but may spend part of the night below the horizon.
+In the Southern Hemisphere, it remains low; south of about 35°S, it does not rise at all.

 The main thing you need to know: the higher the radiant is in the sky, the more meteors you are likely to see.
 However, you don’t need to look directly at the radiant — the shooting stars will be visible across the entire sky, and often appear with longer trails when they are further from the radiant.

-To locate the radiant and learn how high it is, use the Sky Tonight app: just search for “Kappa Cygnids” and tap the target icon next to the result to locate the radiant easily in the sky.
+To locate the radiant and learn how high it is, use the Sky Tonight app: just search for “Kappa Cygnids” and tap the target icon next to the result.

-Also, the Kappa Cygnids experience outbursts of activity every 6–7 years, with the last such events recorded in 2021.
+Also, the Kappa Cygnids experience outbursts of activity every 6–7 years, with the last such event recorded in 2021.
 Unfortunately, according to astronomers, no enhanced rates of meteor activity are expected in 2026.

 Want to know about the most promising meteor showers of the year?
 Read our guide.